Is a Mature Pet Right for You?

 For any prospective pet owner, one of the biggest decisions you’ll have is whether to adopt a young or a mature pet.
-Many people assume that mature pets come with a laundry list of issues, and immediately dismiss them as an option.
-In reality, there are a number of misconceptions about mature pets that need clearing up before you should make any decision.
+Many people assume that mature pets come with a laundry list of issues and immediately dismiss them as an option.
+In reality, there are many misconceptions about mature pets that need clearing up before you should make any decision.

 Animals arrive at shelters or your local SPCA for many reasons.
-It may be that a senior can’t look after their pet anymore, or that a family situation has changed and the pet can’t continue with them.
-It’s worth asking about your prospective animal’s story to learn about their situation and make a decision on whether they’ll be a good fit for your family.
+It may be that a senior can’t look after their pet anymore or that a family situation has changed, and the pet can’t continue with them.
+It’s worth asking about your prospective animal’s story to learn about their situation and decide whether they’ll be a good fit for your family.

-While young animals are certainly adorable, they do come with some challenging behaviors that you’ll have to accommodate as they grow.
-There may be some chewing, potty training and general mischievousness that come with your younger animal.
-An older animal is likely past those stages, and may have a calmer temperament than a puppy or kitten.
+While young animals are certainly adorable, they come with some challenging behaviors you’ll have to accommodate as they grow.
+Some chewing, potty training, and general mischievousness may come with your younger animal.
+An older animal is likely past those stages and may have a calmer temperament than a puppy or kitten.

 When cared for properly, cats and dogs can live well into their late teens.
 They’ll be grateful for your kindness and will likely develop a great bond with their new family.

 Mature animals have likely had the opportunity to live with a family before and are used to being around people.
-They may already be house trained, received some obedience training and respond to commands.
+They may already be house-trained, receive obedience training and respond to commands.
 A visit with the animal can give you a good idea of the animal’s personality, as opposed to a younger animal who hasn’t developed its habits quite yet.

 There are a few other things to consider when selecting a mature animal.
-For example, when adopting a puppy or kitten, you will get to experience your pet grow up and navigate their way around their world.
-It can be very rewarding watching them respond to their first command, become successfully housetrained and figure out the stairs.
+For example, when adopting a puppy or kitten, you will experience your pet growing up and navigating their way around the world.
+Watching them respond to their first command, become successfully house-trained, and figure out the stairs can be very rewarding.
 Puppies and kittens are also undeniably cute and fun to have around.
 Whether those moments are deciding factors is a choice only you can make.

-Whatever you prefer, adding a pet to your family is going to be an exciting and fulfilling experience regardless of their age.
+Whatever you prefer, adding a pet to your family will be an exciting and fulfilling experience regardless of their age.